camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eks-helm.md

 ### Advanced topics

-The following are some suggestions to improve the cluster setup:
+The following are some advanced configuration topics to consider for your cluster:

 - [Cluster autoscaling](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md)